-In columns C through F, enter the number of square feet per unit, the number of units in the group, the number of bedrooms per unit and the number of bathrooms per unit.
+In columns C and D, enter the number of square feet per unit and the number of units in the group.
+You must enter a number of one or greater in column D or else the rental income will not be included.